 Olivet School | ||||||||||||||||||||

-Private Christian schools offer a unique education.
-They have both a secular and a religious curriculum.
-They also instill traditional Christian values in their students.
-Typically, a child doesn’t need to be Christian, or practice any religion, to go to a Christian school.
-In Christian schools, though, children may be asked to participate in religious activities.
+Private Christian schools Toronto offer a unique education.
+They provide both a secular and a religious curriculum while instilling traditional Christian values in students.
+Typically, a child doesn’t need to be Christian or practice any religion to attend a Toronto Christian school.
+However, children may be asked to participate in religious activities.

-Most Christian schools aren’t connected with any sect: they’re non-denominational.
+Most Toronto Christian schools aren’t connected with a specific sect: they’re non-denominational.
 These schools don’t focus on any sect of Christianity in their curriculum or approach.
-They also accept students from any Christian faith.
-In fact, many of these schools admit students from a wide range of religious backgrounds.
+They accept students from any Christian faith, and many admit students from a wide range of religious backgrounds.

-Other Christian schools are denominational: they’re connected with one sect.
-For instance, they might be Catholic, Protestant, Anglican, Baptist, Unitarian, Presbyterian, Greek Orthodox, or some other denomination.
-Most of these schools, though, also accept students from any Christian faith.
-And, some of them admit students from other religious backgrounds as well.
+Other Christian schools are denominational, connected with one sect.
+For instance, they might be Catholic, Protestant, Anglican, Baptist, Unitarian, Presbyterian, Greek Orthodox, or another denomination.
+Most of these schools also accept students from other Christian or religious backgrounds.

-The curriculum of Christian schools, like other religious-affiliated schools (such as Jewish and Islamic schools), has a major religious component.
-Most of these schools have several required religion courses.
-In fact, in some schools, Christian studies and bible study make up more than a third of the curriculum.
+The curriculum of Toronto Christian schools, like other religious-affiliated schools (including Jewish and Islamic schools), includes a major religious component.
+Most have several required religion courses.
+In some schools, Christian studies and bible study account for more than a third of the curriculum.

-Christian teachings focus mostly on the bible.
-Students read and discuss the bible, and draw lessons from it.
-They also learn about Christian faith and theology .
-And, they learn key values, such as respect, honesty, and responsibility, and how to live a good Christian life.
+Christian teachings focus mainly on the Bible.
+Students read, discuss, and draw lessons from it while learning Christian theology and key values, such as respect, honesty, and responsibility.
+They also learn how to live a good Christian life.

-Many schools are supported and accredited by a Christian organization.
-The three main Christian organizations supporting schools are the Association of Christian Schools International (ACSI), Christian Schools International (CSI), and the Ontario Alliance of Christian Schools (OACS).
+Many schools include religious activities, such as church or chapel services, assemblies, devotionals, or other events, to complement the Christian education.
+Additionally, several schools are supported and accredited by Christian organizations, including the Association of Christian Schools International (ACSI), Christian Schools International (CSI), and the Ontario Alliance of Christian Schools (OACS).

-Community: Students learn with peers with similar backgrounds, interests, and values.
-They, and their families, thus become part of a close-knit community.
+Community: Students learn alongside peers with similar backgrounds, interests, and values, fostering a close-knit community.

-General benefits: Private Christian schools have many of the same benefits of private schools in general.
-These include smaller class sizes, lower teacher-to-student ratios, more tailored instruction, and a safe and friendly learning environment.
+General benefits: These schools share many benefits with private schools in general, including smaller class sizes, lower teacher-to-student ratios, more tailored instruction, and a safe, supportive environment.
+More info is available in our guide to private school benefits.

-Toronto is a world-class city.
-It’s the largest city in Canada, and is one of the political and cultural focal points of the country.
-It’s home to an incredible array of museums, theatres, restaurants, athletic facilities, and historical landmarks.
+Toronto is a world-class city, the largest in Canada and a major cultural and political hub.
+It offers an incredible array of museums, theatres, restaurants, sports facilities, and historic landmarks.